kotlinski/image-sort-master/README.md

 How to use it
 --------

-Put a folder 'Dropbox' and a folder 'Samsung' next to your .jar If you don't want to create this folders by your self, make the program generate them.
+Generate all the files by using generate command java -jar ImageRename -generate

+Then populate the folders with Samsung and Dropbox images. java -jar ImageRename -run

-Run the program and you end up with a merged result in result folder.
+Run the program and you end up with a merged result in the Output-folder.